Online Electric Vehicle Charging Control with Battery Thermal Management in Cold Environments: Conclusion

 \section{Conclusion}

 In this paper, we propose a novel algorithm to address the EV charging control problem in cold environments.
 The most distinctive feature of our algorithm is its ability to achieve coordinated control of charging and heating without any prior knowledge of uncertainties.
 Through a queue-based remodeling of the system dynamics, we achieve such coordinated control under the theoretical framework of Lyapunov optimization, where the queue stability conditions serve as the foundation for achieving joint control of charging and heating.
-Numerical results demonstrate the effectiveness of our algorithm and reveal the following findings: \begin{enumerate} \item The proposed coordinated control algorithm effectively satisfies the charging demands in cold environments, while still maintaining a notable advantage in reducing the overall system cost. \item With decreasing ambient temperature, both heating energy consumption and total system cost exhibit a noticeable increase. \item Battery thermal management during charging is crucial in cold environments, and active battery heating is particularly important under extremely cold conditions. \end{enumerate}
+Numerical results demonstrate the effectiveness of our algorithm and reveal the following findings: \begin{enumerate} \item The proposed coordinated control algorithm effectively satisfies the charging demands in cold environments, while maintaining advantages in cost savings. \item With decreasing ambient temperature, both heating energy consumption and total system cost increase. \item Battery thermal management during charging is crucial in cold environments, and active battery heating is particularly important under extremely cold conditions. \end{enumerate}

-In future work, we are interested in exploring reinforcement learning to further unleash the potential of coordinated control of charging and heating in cold environments.
+In future work, we are interested in exploring more complex battery characteristics.
+Moreover, designing a coordinated charging and heating scheme for cold environments under fast charging scenarios is also a direction.

 \theequation{\Alph{section}.\arabic{equation}} \counterwithin*{equation}{section} \thefigure{\Alph{section}\arabic{figure}} \counterwithin*{figure}{section} \thetable{\Alph{section}\arabic{table}} \counterwithin*{table}{section}